Shatterstar: Landlord of Manor Crossing

-Feeling unsure about himself and his relationship with Rictor, Shatterstar ended things between them.
-Newly single, Shatterstar bought a property using the earnings he had made and named it Manor Crossing.
-He offered the rooms to multi-dimensional refugees like himself and served as both landlord and protector to his tenants.
-When Shatterstar's tenants were kidnapped by the Mojoworld mercenary group the Death Sponsors and their leader, former ally Gringrave, Shatterstar vowed to bring them home.
+Feeling unsure about himself and his relationship with Rictor, Shatterstar ends things between them.
+Newly single, Shatterstar buys a property using the earnings he had made and names it Manor Crossing.
+He offers the rooms to multi-dimensional refugees like himself and serves as both landlord and protector to his tenants.
+When Shatterstar's tenants are kidnapped by the Mojoworld mercenary group the Death Sponsors and their leader, former ally Gringrave, Shatterstar vows to bring them home.

-With help from Rictor, Shatterstar followed the group to the world of Horus IV, which was ruled by the Grandmaster.
-Grandmaster tasked Gringrave with the kidnapping, hoping to use a gladiatorial battle between the enemies to satisfy the Horuvians' lust for bloody conflict.
+With help from Rictor, Shatterstar follows the group to the world of Horus IV, which is ruled by the Grandmaster.
+Grandmaster tasks Gringrave with the kidnapping, hoping to use a gladiatorial battle between the enemies to satisfy the Horuvians' lust for bloody conflict.

-After Shatterstar killed Gringrave in revenge for her actions, Grandmaster himself entered the arena, seeking to gain control of Shatterstar for all eternity.
-But Shatterstar refused to concede and defeated Grandmaster by teleporting them to Earth-1218, a world where super-powered beings do not exist and Grandmaster's god powers could not work.
-Shatterstar was then rescued by Rictor, who reached out across the universe to find him and bring him home.
+After Shatterstar kills Gringrave in revenge for her actions, Grandmaster enters the arena, seeking to gain control of Shatterstar.
+Shatterstar refuses to concede and defeats Grandmaster by teleporting them to Earth-1218, a world where super-powered beings do not exist and Grandmaster's powers would not work.
+Shatterstar is rescued by Rictor, who had reached out across the universe to find him and bring him home.

 eXtermination

-Shatterstar was shocked when his former mentor Cable was slain while attempting to protect the time-displaced Iceman.
-When it was revealed that a younger version of Cable was responsible, Shatterstar partnered with his former X-Force teammates to hunt down Kid Cable and have him answer for his crime.
-During the search, Shatterstar was turned into one of Ahab's mutant-hunting hounds and attempted to kill the time-displaced Jean Grey.
-Shatterstar was subdued by Cannonball and freed of Ahab's influence.
+Shatterstar is shocked when his former mentor Cable is killed while attempting to protect the time-displaced Iceman.
+When it is revealed that a younger version of Cable was responsible, Shatterstar works with his former X-Force teammates to hunt down Kid Cable and have him answer for his crime.
+During the search, Shatterstar is turned into one of Ahab's mutant-hunting hounds and attempts to kill the time-displaced Jean Grey.
+Shatterstar is subdued by Cannonball and freed of Ahab's influence.